 Why does Liszt Matter?

 Naturally, virtuosity is a crucial component of Liszt’s relevance within the piano realm.
 His music presents not just the obvious technical problems, but also musical ones.
 Many of his works have complex structures that demand careful thought and attention, while actually making the music speak and breathe is a completely different challenge.
-However, Liszt’s importance really lies in his breakthroughs in pianistic technique and composition.
+However, Liszt’s importance also lies in his breakthroughs in pianistic technique and composition.

 His Impact